 Flat roofs generally require more maintenance than pitched roofs.
 Because of the low slope, extra care is also needed to ensure water or debris drain from the roof.
 Frequent maintenance means a low slope roof gets a lot of foot traffic.
 If shingles are protecting the roof, the mineral granules embedded on the shingle surface will cause them to break down faster.

-To learn more about low slope roofing solutions, contact Pinnacle Roofing today.
-Our expert roofing contractors can help you choose the best roofing material for your roof and provide high-quality installation, replacement, repair, or maintenance services.
-We proudly service the Capital Region of New York and Southern Vermont.
+To learn more about low slope roofing solutions, contact Pinnacle Roofing today for a free roofing estimate.
+Our expert roofing contractors in East Greenbush and the entire Capital Region of New York and Southern Vermont can help you choose the best roofing material for your new roof and provide high-quality installation, replacement, repair, or maintenance services.
+We proudly service the Capital Region of New York and Southern Vermont including being a well known roofer in Clifton Park NY.